crawl/crawl/crawl-ref/docs/develop/contribution-process.md

 ## Talking about game development

-Most discussion happens nowadays via IRC at the `##crawl-dev` channel on Freenode.
+Most discussion happens nowadays via IRC at the `#crawl-dev` channel on Libera.
 This is where casual discussion and review happens.
 If you have a quick question about design or coding or whatnot, this is where you'll get the best turnaround time.

 Users with +v are members of the devteam and have commit access.
 Developers often discuss what they are working on on the channel and request comments